siemens/kas/docs/userguide.rst

     ``core-image-minimal``.
 Space is used as a delimiter if multiple targets should be specified via the environment variable.

+* ``env``: dict [optional]
+    Contains environment variable names with the default values.
+These variables are made available to bitbake via ``BB_ENV_EXTRAWHITE`` and can be overwritten by the variables of the environment in which kas is started.

 * ``task``: string [optional]
     Contains the task to build by bitbake.
 Can be overwritten by the ``KAS_TASK`` environment variable and defaults to ``build``.